6 Creative Ways to Communicate While Maintaining Social Distancing with Seniors

 With many seniors staying home, running out of food or medications can be a real risk.
 Show your loved one that you are still thinking of them even if you are not able to be together right now by ordering groceries or meal deliveries to their home.

-To help keep seniors safe and connected to their communities, Visiting Angles® offers Constant Companion, a proprietary system that uses Amazon Alexa to help seniors live a safe and independent life.
-Constant Companion responds to voice-activated medical alerts and summons help ASAP.
-It does not require any wearable devices and can even be used to call or send voice messages to loved ones.
-Constant Companion also includes an optional video chat feature and can read audio books, play games, and give medication reminders to your loved one.
+To help keep seniors safe and connected to their communities, voice-activated alerts, including from Amazon Alexa, help seniors live a safe and independent life.
+Voice-activated medical alerts summon help ASAP, and some systems don't require wearable devices.
+They can even be used to call or send voice messages to loved ones.

 Keeping seniors and other vulnerable populations safe through social distancing is absolutely vital as COVID-19 spreads.
 Although it can be tricky at times, there are plenty of ways to help elderly people stay socially connected and not fall prey to feelings of loneliness and social isolation.